 - HEPA filter on the vacuum cleaner.

 - Keurig coffee maker with individual-use K-Cups.
 This was a tough one for us, but county public health officials were emphatic about not leaving open food bags, so we can no longer provide bulk coffee.
 If you dislike the waste or simply prefer a different coffee experience, just let us know.
-Upon request, we will put out a 2-cup French press and coffee grinder, so coffee aficionados can grind their beans as they like.

 There are a few downsides to all this.
 We try to provide enough of everything to keep our guests comfy, but given the new cleaning protocols, we are providing fewer of some things and have stopped providing some things altogether: